julelang/manual/src/concurrency/async-runtime.md

 ## Using Async Runtime

 In the section above, one of the rules stated that async functions can only be called from another async function.
-This may raise the question: what should you do if your program’s `main` function is not `async`?
+This may raise the question: what should you do if your program's `main` function is not `async`?

 By default, Jule has a synchronous `main` function.
 However, you can also define it as async.
 A `main` function defined as async is treated as a [coroutine](/concurrency/coroutines) at runtime.